Deep learning for laboratory earthquake prediction and autoregressive forecasting of fault zone stress: Prediction and forecasting models

 As in \cite{ref:RouetLeduc2017}, we consider the variance of the continuous acoustic signal as the most important ML feature for the prediction task.
 An example of raw data for the acoustic signal and shear stress is shown in Figure \ref{fig:pict} while the variance is shown in Figure \ref{fig:Signals' shapes}.

-We focus on fault zone shear stress as a primary ML/DL target (Figures \ref{fig:pict} and \ref{fig:ALLexp}) because it provides a comprehensive summary of the lab seismic cycle.
-Three stages of the lab seismic cycle can be identified: an initial --interseismic-- stage of stress increase, a stage with pre-seismic slip and then a last stage with a co-seismic stress drop (Figures \ref{fig:pict} and \ref{fig:Signals' shapes}).
-The interseismic period of the lab seismic cycle is identified from the initial, linear-elastic portion of the curve, where load increases in proportion to stiffness.
-Pre-seismic slip is marked by a deviation from elastic loading.
-This typically corresponds to a relatively short time interval preceding failure and seismic energy release.
-Pre-seismic slip is part of the labquake nucleation process.

-For the ML prediction task, our models predict the time to failure (TTF) defined as the time remaining before the next labquake.
-We also predict both the time of start of failure (TTsF) and end of failure (TTeF).
-The former derives from the time of maximum shear stress preceding labquakes (Figure \ref{fig:Signals' shapes}, orange line), whereas the latter is derived from the minimum shear stress after events (Figure \ref{fig:Signals' shapes}, red line).
-We show TTF along with shear stress and variance of the continuous AE record for several lab seismic cycles in Figure \ref{fig:Signals' shapes}.
-This highlights the stepwise nature of TTsF and TTeF as linear functions that our models are designed to predict.
-Note the differences in the seismic cycles for our experiments: p5198 shows a somewhat periodic sequence of labquakes with lower acoustic energy compared to p4679, which has complex seismic cycles and greater acoustic energy release (Figure \ref{fig:Signals' shapes} and \ref{fig:Signals' shapes p4581}).
+For the ML prediction task, our model predicts as output, often called target, the Shear Stress and/or the Time To Failure (TTF), defined as the time remaining before the next labquake, derived from the shear stress time series.
+We predict both the time of start of failure (TTsF) and end of failure (TTeF).
+The former derives from the time of maximum shear stress preceding labquakes (Figure \ref{fig:Signals' shapes}, orange line).
+That is, TTsF is 0 at the maximum shear stress and it increases backward in time within the lab seismic cyle.
+TTeF is derived from the minimum shear stress after an event (Figure \ref{fig:Signals' shapes}, red line).
+TTeF is 0 at the stress minimum and it increases backward in time within the lab seismic cycle.
+We show both TTsF and TTeF along with shear stress and the variance of the continuous AE record for several lab seismic cycles in Figure \ref{fig:Signals' shapes}.
+Note here the stepwise nature of TTsF and TTeF as linear functions that our models are designed to predict.
+Note also the differences in the seismic cycles for our experiments: p5198 shows a somewhat periodic sequence of labquakes with lower acoustic energy compared to p4679, which has complex seismic cycles and greater acoustic energy release (Figure \ref{fig:Signals' shapes} and \ref{fig:Signals' shapes p4581}).

-To calculate AE statistics and determine features for our ML algorithms, we use a moving window on the continuous records made at 4 MHz (Table \ref{tab:win_len_shift}).
-We adjust this window for each experiment based on the seismic cycle duration (Figure \ref{fig:Signals' shapes}).
-This allows preserves all of the shear stress evolution while not losing small differences between various cycles (in the case of experiments p4581 and p5198) and to distinguish fast from slow events in experiment p4679.
-In particular, we adopt window lengths similar to the literature \citeg{ref:RouetLeduc2018, ref:Hulbert2019} to allow a reliable comparison in terms of performance.
+To calculate AE statistics and determine features for our ML algorithms, we use a moving window on the continuous data which were acquired at 4 MHz (Table \ref{tab:win_len_shift}).
+We adjust this window for each experiment based on the seismic cycle duration (Figure \ref{fig:Signals' shapes}), so as to preserve all of the shear stress evolution while not losing small differences between various cycles.
+In particular, we adopt window lengths similar to those used previously \citeg{ref:RouetLeduc2018, ref:Hulbert2019} so that we can make reliable comparisons of model performance.